-The Inca Trail to Machu Picchu part of the 23,000 kilometers (approx.14,000 miles) of roads built by the Incas in South America, are on the most famous trekking route in Peru, and possibly one of the most spectacular in America.
-Every year, approximately 25,000 hikers from all over the world travel their extraordinary 42 kilometers along a stone paved road built by the Incas, which leads to the impregnable citadel of Machu Picchu located deep in the high jungle of Cusco.
+The Inca Trail to Machu Picchu is part of the 23,000 kilometers (approx.14,000 miles) of roads built by the Incas in South America are on the most famous trekking route in Peru, and possibly one of the most spectacular in America.
+Every year, approximately 25,000 hikers from all over the world travel their extraordinary 42 kilometers along a stone-paved road built by the Incas, which leads to the impregnable citadel of Machu Picchu located deep in the high jungle of Cusco.
 So remember to book Inca Trail as soon as is possible, tickets are so limited.

 It is a demanding trip that lasts 4 days, but it can be done as long as you do not commit excesses, such as doing it without acclimatization or hangover.
 Machu Picchu is a unique place and therefore is one of the wonders of the modern world, but to reach it with effort makes the experience absolutely round.
 What's more, when you arrive after 4 days walking you feel a bit adventurous and know that you are going to enjoy that a thousand times more than the rest.

 The Inca Trail trek to the Sacred site begins either at Km 82, Piscacucho, or sometimes at km 88, Qorihuayrachina, and take note you will be at 2600m.a.s.l In order to reach km 82 hikers are transported by their tour operator in a minibus on the road that goes to Quillabamba.
 From Piri onward the road follows the riverbank and ends at km 82, where the adventure starts crossing a bridge.
 Please it is very important to keep with you your personal documents because Sernarp and Culture Minitry will welcome us checking our personal documents and they will compare your full name, passport number and nationality, so please take your original passport for the Inca Trail.